-- In addition to simple skills and case studies, NRI will offer advanced knowledge sharing and training to learn unique insights - We also offer courses that give the degree of freedom so that you can learn at your own pace depending on the situation of each person, and basics so that even inexperienced people and veterans can easily tackle Coursera, University course, Promote - self-studying by acquiring qualifications
+- In addition to simple skills and case studies, NRI will offer advanced knowledge sharing and training to learn unique insights - We also offer courses that give the degree of freedom so that you can learn at your own pace depending on the situation of each person, and basics so that even inexperienced people and veterans can easily tackle Coursera.
+University course.
+Promote - Coursera, University course, Promote self-studying by acquiring qualifications